Sameer Iqbal Patel: Career

 SIP Digital is a digital channel started by Patel.
 Its first video on breast cancer was released on YouTube on 2 December 2016.
 “This is our first video on our channel and I wanted it to be impactful.
 So, ‘All The Breast’ seemed like the right way to start.
 Our channel will be showing variety of content whether it is on social awareness or entertainment", Patel said in a statement.
 He added: “SIP digital is also a platform which will be open for aspiring filmmakers to showcase their content".
 SIP Digital's show Jhappi Jet, a comic web series set in the cockpit of an airplane, was launched in January 2017, and the first episode was released on 1 February 2017.
 Pfa: Love mom & dad, a short film in Hindi was written, directed and produced by Patel.
 The film got recognition worldwide by winning many awards in several international film festivals.

-Yours truly Roohani, a 42-minutes romantic comedy web film written, directed and produced by Patel was released on the 7th of March 2018, starring Veebha Anand and Rishi Saxena.
+Yours truly Roohani, a 42-minutes romantic comedy web film written, directed and produced by Patel was released on 7 March 2018, starring Veebha Anand and Rishi Saxena.
 The film was shot in one day with a five-camera set up.

 At present Patel has a feature film named Pink Vodka under production and an Indo Canadian web series named Canada Diaries.